 - This reduces your chances of being targeted with zero-day exploits (What are zero-day exploits?).

 - We’re not kidding about the legitimate copy of Windows (MacOS and Linux are free).
 It’s not worth compromising your computer to save a few bucks.
 Because you don’t know what backdoors you’re installing with a pirated copy.

-While these seem obvious and well-known to most, it’s common to act against our better judgement in these cases, because we just must see that funny video of the puppy yawning a random contact in Facebook just sent us.
+While these seem obvious and well-known to most, it’s common to act against our better judgment in these cases, because we just must see that funny video of the puppy yawning a random contact in Facebook just sent us.
 Don’t!

-- Do not follow links randomly sent to you in email, messenger, Reddit, Telegram, or any other communication platform
+- Do not follow links randomly sent to you in an email, messenger, Reddit, Telegram, or any other communication platform

 - Do not open attachments in emails if you do not trust the sender.
-Even if you do, be skeptical if anything seems out of place (like getting an email you didn't expect).
+Even if you do, be sceptical if anything seems out of place (like getting an email you didn't expect).
 If necessary contact the sender to verify they have sent the email themselves.